Veteran Resource Center FAQ

 Students attending school less than full-time receive a pro-rated monthly housing allowance.
 Students attending school exactly ½ time or less do not receive a monthly housing allowance.

-What is considered “Full Time”?
+What is considered "Full Time" my VA education benefits?

 The VA full-time rate of pursuit is based on how many days in a specific session in which you are enrolled and how many credits you are taking in the session.
 Each five-week or seven-week session is reported separately to the VA.
 They evaluate each session independently.